DavidWells/analytics/site/main/source/debugging.md

 ## Disabling debug in production

-To disable `debug` set to false or omit from the options.
+To disable `debug` set to false or omitted from the options.

 ```js
 import Analytics from 'analytics'